tonymm81/web_page/README.md

 Now i tested the mobile view.
 Page is scaling the smaller devices and in mobile devices, hamburger menu disappear and there is showing button navigation and headliner font is scaling smaller.
 I have to do more breakpoints to css

+version 140
+Building up the newas page.
+I choose to use news API called site.
+Documentations are clear. i add graphics, there is now textfield for search word and also select component to country code.

 npm installs in this project: